 Sundarban Guest House 1000Rs (Fan) – 1200Rs (Air-con)

-Located less than 10 min walk from the train station and bus station The rooms nothing fancy, but you get your own room with western style bathroom, wi-fi, a tv (only local channels), and a towel.
-The room was clean and the person who working spoke good English.
+Located less than 10 min walk from the train station and bus station The rooms nothing fancy, but you get your room with western style bathroom, wi-fi, a tv (only local channels), and a towel.
+The room was clean, and the person who is working spoke excellent English.
 You only need a short walk to shops, restaurants and it’s even a Dominos Pizza not too far away.

 Prashanti Tourist Lodge 1000Rs (Single room AC) 1550RS (Dubbel room AC)

-Only a few min walk north of the train station main entrance.
-The hotel running by the Official Assam tourism.
-It’s nice and clean hotel, with very helpful staffs.
+Only a few min walks north of the train station main entrance.
+The hotel is running by the Official Assam tourism.
+It’s a beautiful and clean hotel, with accommodating staffs.
 There is Guawathi tourist information outside the hotel, where you can get free maps and great information about everything in Assam.

 Kaziranga National Park

-There’re quite a few accommodation options around Kaziranga National Park, and most of the seemed to accept foreigners too.
+The are quite a few accommodation options around Kaziranga National Park, and most of them seemed to accept foreigners too.

 I recommend not to stay close to the highway.
-The yellow coloured guesthouse on the right side on the highway (heading to Guwahati) is 200Rs for a basic room.
-But the walls are so thin so every time a truck passes by, and they’re a lot of big trucks passing by, it feel like the roof is the gone collapse.
+The yellow coloured guesthouse on the right side of the highway (heading to Guwahati) is 200Rs for a basic room.
+But the walls are so thin so every time a truck passes by, and they’re a lot of big trucks passing by, it feels like the roof is the gone collapse.

-It’s better to walk up the small hill on the up site of the road, where the gate with Kaziranga National Park is located.
-There are about 10 different hotels there; from dorm to Deluxe room in eco hotel that holds high European standard
+It’s better to walk up the small hill on the opposite side of the road, where the gate with Kaziranga National Park is located.
+There are about ten different hotels there; from dorm to Deluxe room in eco-hotel that holds high European standard.

 Aranya Tourist Lodge, Kohara, Kaziranga National Park.

 Dorm 200Rs.
 Standard room1400Rs.
 Deluxe room 1500Rs.
 Cottage 1600Rs.
 Suite 3500Rs.
-The dorm is very basic, but good value.
-They have western styled toilet and mosquito net around every bed.
+The dorm is very basic but good value.
+They have a western-style toilet and mosquito net around every bed.
 But, you really have to insist that you want to stay in the dorm to the person in reception, or, they will tell you that the room is full.

-I spend two days in the Kaziranga National Park, with very nice experience, and none of them I regret, except for walking 4 hours to find the hotel.
+I spend two days in the Kaziranga National Park, with a lovely experience, and none of them I regret, except for walking 4 hours to find the hotel.
 Well, you got my note on this, and I highly recommend to visit this national park when you land your foot in India.
 You’ll never regret it.